T0bi79/RPi-Jukebox-RFID/components/gpio_control/README.md

 Many example files are located in `~/RPi-Jukebox-RFID/components/gpio_control/example_configs/`.

 # Extended documentation
+This section provides some extended documentation and guideline.
+Especially some exemplary configurations are introduced showing how these controls can be set up in the configuration file `~/RPi-Jukebox-RFID/settings/gpio_settings.ini`.

 ## Button<a name="doc_button"></a>
 At the most basic level, a button can be created using an `ini` entry like this:
 ```